gyrostable/dynamic-rateprovider/doc/3clp-orchestrator/3clp-with-rateproviders.typ

 Assume that there are three assets with balances $t = (x, y, z)$ with rates $delta = (delta_x, delta_y, delta_z)$ attached.
 Fix some parameter $alpha in (0, 1)$.
 The rate-scaled 3CLP constructs a 3CLP curve with respect to the rate-scaled balances $t^delta := (delta_x x, delta_y y, delta_z z)$ and allows trading along this curve with rate-scaled balances.
 For example, when swapping x to y, a swap amount $Delta x$ would be scaled up to $Delta x^delta := delta_x dot Delta x$, then a corresponding rate-scaled swap amount $Delta y^delta$ is computed along the rate-scaled 3CLP curve, and this amount is scaled back to $Delta y := Delta y^delta \/ delta_y$.

-In the updatable version of this setup, one or more of the rates $delta$ are controlled by a manager contract and can be updated if the pool is out of range of the current market prices.
+In the updatable version of this setup, one or more of the rates $delta$ are controlled by a manager contract (the _orchestrator_) and can be updated if the pool is out of range of the current market prices.
 Assume that we are given oracle prices $p = (p_x, p_y, p_z)$.
-The quote asset of these prices does not matter since we will be using rate-scaled prices exclusively.
+The quote asset of these prices does not matter since we will be using relative prices exclusively.
 We will assume in the following WLOG that (1) the numeraire is asset z and the price vector is
 $
   p = (pxz = p_x / p_z, med pyz = p_y / p_z)
 $
 and we assume (2) that the updatable rate provider controls the rates $delta_x$ and $delta_y$.
 If this is not the case, we simply need to rotate our asset names.#footnote[
    Note here that the 3CLP is symmetric as well, so we do not need to transform any pool parameters when we rename assets.
 We could also assume for this exposition WLOG that and $delta_z = 1$, i.e. asset z does not have a rate provider, but we do not here.
+Our implementation _does_ establish this, though.
 ]

 We can transform prices between rate-scaled and actual space.
 Specifically, let